LiveLike/livelike-docs/docs/Product Guides/reactions.md

 ## Exclusive Reaction Packs

-Reactions let fans instantly express how they feel about content — whether it’s cheering for a team, liking a message, or showing support during a big moment.
+Reactions let fans instantly express how they feel about content, whether it’s cheering for a team, liking a message, or showing support during a big moment.
 With LiveLike, **any content that has a unique identifier can support reactions**: chat messages, blog posts, comments, videos, polls, or your own custom items.

 <Callout icon="📘" theme="info">